Why Is It That The Furnace Of My Heater Keep Turning On and Off?

 Closed or blocked vent passages can be another reason for furnaces shutting on and off.
 Check all the vents, keep all your vents open for proper airflow.
 If the heat exchanger feels a shortage of air, then it won’t transfer enough heat.
 This causes the heat to make up and results in a furnace to short cycle.

 Faulty or broken thermostats can end up with various furnace issues.
 The thermostat regulates the entire heating system of your furnace.
 So, if the furnace goes on and off too quickly, this might be the sign of a broken or malfunctioning thermostat.
 Old wiring that needs replacing, drain off batteries or wrong location are other common mistakes with the thermostat.

 Avoid placing the thermostat close to direct sunlight or a heat register because it messes up the temperature reading, leading to irregular turning on and off for the furnace.
 If the batteries for your furnace work fine and the thermostat is still having problems, then contact a technician to replace any old wiring or change the position of your thermostat to an appropriate location.

 A dirty and corroded dirty flame sensor might cause unwanted shutting off of the furnace.
 A flame sensor makes sure there are flames when the gas valve is open.
 If the flames are absent, the sensor will shut off the gas valve to prevent the gas from invading your house.
 A dirty or corroded flame sensor won’t register flames causing the gas valve to turn off.
 This means the system is shut down.
-Contact a professional for heater repair in Noblesville if you notice that your furnace is cycling on and off too quickly.
+Contact a professional for heater repair in Noblesville, IN if you notice that your furnace is cycling on and off too quickly.